martimolanes/TATASk_Manager/docs/database/database-usage.md

 - **Backups**: Consider setting up backup strategies for your PostgreSQL data, especially if you're using it for important or production data.
 - **Persistence**: To ensure your data persists between container restarts, make sure to configure volumes in your Docker Compose file for the PostgreSQL service.
 - **Security**: Avoid using default passwords or exposing the database publicly without proper security measures in place, especially in production environments.

+## Further Documentation

+For a deeper understanding of our database architecture and detailed schema information, please refer to the following resources:

+- **[Database Schema](./database-schema.md)**: This document provides a detailed description of the database structure, including tables, relationships, and key indices.